Five-point stencil

 An illustration of the five-point stencil in one and two dimensions (top, and bottom, respectively).

 In numerical analysis, given a square grid in one or two dimensions, the five-point stencil of a point in the grid is a stencil made up of the point itself together with its four "neighbors".
 It is used to write finite difference approximations to derivatives at grid points.
-It is an example for numerical differentiation.
+It is an example of numerical differentiation.